 Your package has arrived at your doorstep.
 You just ordered the item the other day.
 You write a customer review marveling the magic of shipping.
-Actually, this magic is the accumulation of hard labor and the testing of different methods.
+Actually, this magic is the accumulation of much labor and testing of different methods.
 The shipping of goods across the waters has occurred for centuries.
 However, the current container shipping method has only been in place for a little over 60 years.

 Global Shipping in a Nutshell